xiuql/BDSIM4CEPC/manual/source/installation.rst

   > ls
   bdsim          bdsim-build

-From this directory use the following cmake command to configure the BDSIM installation::
+From this directory use the following CMake command to configure the BDSIM installation::

   > cd bdsim-build